 - First, note the other car’s license plate number and write it down.

 - Next, call the police to report the accident, mentioning your suspicions about the other driver.
 Don’t get out of the car if the other driver looks unstable and possibly violent.
 Wait for police to arrive.

-- In the unfortunate event that you are too injured to take the above actions, or if you wake up in the hospital, you should call a personal injury attorney as soon as possible.
-Grant Law Office has a Quick Contact form, which we will respond to within the hour.
+- In the unfortunate event that you are too injured to take the above actions, or if you wake up in the hospital, you should call a personal injury attorney at Grant Law Office as soon as possible.

 Since an impaired driver is already committing a crime, there’s a good chance that he will add a hit-and-run to his rap sheet.